beacon-biosignals/StableHashTraits.jl/README.md

 - `Missing`, `Nothing`: `UseQualifiedNamed()`
 - `VersionNumber`: `UseProperties()`

+## Avoiding Type Piracy

+It can be very tempting to define `hash_method` for types that were defined by another package or from Base.
+This is type piracy, and can easily lead to two different packags defining the same method: in this case, the method which gets used depends on the order of `using` statements... yuck.

+To avoid this problem, it is possible define a two argument version of `hash_method` (and/or a three argument version of `StableHashTraits.write`).
+This final arugment can be anything you want, so long as it is a type you have defined.
+For example:

+    using DataFrames
+    struct MyContext end
+    StableHashTraits.hash_method(::DataFrame, ::MyContext) = UseProperties(:ByName)
+    stable_hash(DataFrames(a=1:2, b=1:2); context=MyContext())

+By default the context is `StableHashTraits.GlobalContext` and just two methods are defined.

+    hash_method(x, context) = hash_method(x)
+    StableHashTraits.write(io, x, context) = StableHashTraits.write(io, x)

+In this way, you only need to define methods for the types that have non-default behavior for your context; furthermore, those who have no need of a particular context can simply define the one-argument version of `hash_method` and/or two argument version of `write`.

 ## Hashing gotcha's

 Here-in is a list of hash collisions that have been deemed to be acceptable in practice:

 - `stable_hash(sin) == stable_hash("Base.sin")`
+- `[1,2,3] == (1,2,3)`